 B'nai Mitzvah families participate in the Kabblat Shabbat service the Friday evening prior to the B'nai Mitzvah by lighting Shabbat candles on the bima.
-Starting in September 2018, all B'nai Mitzvah will lead Kiddush as well.
+All B'nai Mitzvah will lead Kiddush as well.
 This is an opportunity to be embraced by the entire Kol Ami community.
 The Kabbalat service starts at 6:15pm on Friday nights and the candle-lighting is one of the first parts of the service-so you will need to be on time.
 Kiddush ends the service.